 |5||Fall (9)||Dissertation Proposal Review (w/in 3 mos of QE): Dissertation proposal (max 30 dbl-spc pages), Proposal review meeting|

 |Spring (10)||Discuss with advisor(s): Plans for completing dissertation, Progress on professional goals|

 Time to Advancement

 Note: Students must take required courses for a letter grade.
-A student's transcript is required to have a balance of courses with letter grades and satisfactory/unsatisfactory such that two-thirds of the course units have earned a letter grade.
+No more than a third of the total course units can be taken for a satisfactory/unsatisfactory grade.